 For over a decade, companies have relied on SharePoint for their Intranet.
 A strong indicator of its relevance is how many times the application has been the foundation for the Neilson Norman award, the equivalent of winning a Grammy in the Intranet space.

 While many have relied on it as the foundation for their Intranet, SharePoint has taken things up a few notches, enabling advanced capabilities for engaging with your employees.
 Their modern UI/UX is as simple to use as a Square Space website and as easily configurable.
 This means that you can easily create and test new sites to develop the optimal experience that will facilitate collaboration.

 Teams is a perfect example of Microsoft innovation at work.
-It combines video conferencing and collaboration tools into the ideal workstation.
+It combines video conferencing and collaboration tools into the ideal workstation (What is Microsoft Teams used for in the Digital Workplace?).
 Microsoft Teams continues to push the boundaries of communication and collaboration through apps, connectors, and customization capabilities.
 If you haven’t already, there has never been a better time to join its 270 million monthly active users in improving the way team collaboration and communication happens.

 Collaboration becomes a lot smoother when all team members operate out of one application.
-Also, any number of channel configurations can help a specific team or subset work together more effectively.
+Also, any number of channel configurations (5 Tips for Creating Compelling Microsoft Teams Channels) can help a specific team or subset work together more effectively.

 Since most of the buzz has been around Microsoft Teams, you might be wondering, “is Yammer still relevant?”
 Absolutely, and it has advantages you will want to leverage on your journey to a better and more collaborative employee experience.
 Yammer is a great place to have social interactions between colleagues without adding more clutter to your Teams channels and form bonds, will have an easier time working together.